Rectangular Matrix Additions in Low and High Temperatures: - cumulants and moments

-Each set partition can be realized visually as a collection of blocks $B_{1},...,B_{n}$ with $k$ legs in total, and the block $B_{i}$ has $|B_{i}|$ legs, which is the number of elements in $B_{i}$.
-See Figure \ref{Figure-partition}.
+Each set partition can be realized visually as a collection of blocks $B_{1},\dots,B_{s}$ with $k$ legs in total.
+We say that $|B_{i}|$, the number of elements in $B_{i}$, is the \emph{size} of $B_{i}$, which also counts the number of legs in the corresponding block, see Figure~\ref{Figure-partition}.
 From this point of view, $\pi$ is non-crossing if and only if the legs of one block does not cross any other blocks.